War hero hails Charles for ’embracing and reviving’ Commonwealth

-Victoria Cross hero Johnson Beharry has said the royal family are “embracing the Commonwealth” as he met the Prince of Wales during a major tour of member states of the family of nations.
+Victoria Cross hero Johnson Beharry has said the royal family are “embracing the Commonwealth” as Britain moves closer towards Brexit.

 Sergeant Beharry, who was awarded Britain’s highest military honour for twice saving colleagues while under fire in Iraq, suggested Charles, a future head of the Commonwealth, was helping to revive the institution which he said many had forgotten.

+The soldier’s comments came during a whirlwind tour of Grenada by the prince and duchess who celebrated local food producers, indulged themselves at a chocolate company and ended their day by taking a stroll on the beach.

-Sgt Beharry met the prince as he began a tour of Grenada, the servicemen’s nation of birth, and visited the parliament building for talks with prime minister Keith Mitchell.
+Grenada-born Sgt Beharry met Charles when he visited the country’s new parliament building for talks with prime minister Keith Mitchell.

 Asked about the meeting, Sgt Beharry said: “As you say his name I keep getting goosebumps.
 I never thought in history I would be in Grenada with his royal highness at the same time.”